omkarcloud/google-maps-scraper/README.md

 ### ❓ Need More Help or Have Additional Questions?

-For further assistance, contact us on WhatsApp.
-We'll reply within 24 hours.
+For further help, contact us on WhatsApp.
+We'll be happy to help you out.

 [![Contact Us on WhatsApp](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/mwa.png)](https://wa.me/message/3WED4FYQRDPNE1)